applicationdesignframework/applicationdesignframework.github.io/examples/application-evolution/README.md

 # Application boundary and deployment model evolution

 This example describes application boundary and deployment model evolution as part of company growth.
-It doesn't go into details of stories, requirements, architecture, architectural decision records and code structure.
+It doesn't go into details of stories and flows, requirements, architecture and code.

 ## Initial design

 Company wanted to build a DocuStar product that allows customers to store, view, edit, and share documents.
-Engineering team decided to create a DocuStar application that includes Toolchain and Service components.
-Toolchain includes Deployment Pipeline and Pull Request Build components.
-Service includes Documents Console, Documents Store, User Management, and Credentials Broker components.
+Engineering team decided to create a DocuStar application that contains Toolchain and Service components, each deploying as stack.
+Toolchain stack contains Deployment Pipeline and Pull Request Build components.
+Service stack includes Documents Console, Documents Store, User Management, and Credentials Broker components.

-Engineering decided to create a single source code repository for the DocuStar application.
+Engineering decided to create a single code repository for the DocuStar application.
 Application (metadata) and Toolchain resources deploy as a stack each.
 Service resources deploy as multiple stacks: 1/ Documents (Documents Console and Documents Store) 2/ User Management 3/ Credentials Broker.

 Flow: